Accio-Revision-Module/accio-react-revision-01/README.md

 ## Controlled vs. Uncontrolled Components

-- Controlled components have their state controlled by React.
+- Controlled components have their state controlled by the parent component.
-- Uncontrolled components have their state controlled by the DOM.
+- Uncontrolled components have their state controlled by the component itself.

 ```javascript
 // Controlled